scala-network/nodes/README.md

 # Public Node Repository

 This project is hosted at http://nodes.scalaproject.io:11812/.
 The propose of this project is to host nodes that are active for applications or system.
-Where contributors for the nodes will be credit.

 ## How to get listed @ contribute?